The Local-well-posedness of the relativistic Vlasov-Maxwell-Landau system with the specular reflection boundary condition: Method of the proof and organization of the paper

 \textit{The scheme.} The basic structure of the argument is similar to that in \cite{DGO_22}.
-The primary functional that needs to be controlled throughout the iteration argument is the energy norm, while the $S^{\text{rel}}_r$ estimates are needed for establishing higher regularity bounds for the lower-order $t$-derivatives for the closure of the energy argument.
+The primary functional that needs to be controlled throughout the iteration argument is the energy norm, while the $L_{\infty} ((0, T)) S_r (\Omega \times \bR^3)$ (see \eqref{eq1.2.7.0} - \eqref{eq1.2.7}) estimates are needed for establishing higher regularity bounds of the lower-order $t$-derivatives for the closure of the energy argument.
 Here, we explain the main steps of the argument and the motivation for designing the functional $y_f$ (see \eqref{eq5.10.4}). \begin{itemize} \item First, we derive the energy bound of $\partial_t^k f, k \le m$ by using the estimates of the terms $A, K$ and $\Gamma (f, g)$ established in \cite{GS_03}.
 As usual, to close such estimates, one needs to control the $L_{\infty}$-norms of $\partial_t^k [f, \bE_f, \bB_f], k \le m/2$.

 \item To gain the $L_{\infty}$ regularity of the lower-order derivatives of the electromagnetic field via the $W^1_r$ div-curl estimate, one needs to descend from the top-order temporal derivatives to lower-order ones.
 As we descend, the electromagnetic field gains integrability.
-For this argument, we need to `lose' three temporal derivatives (see Step 4 on \pageref{eq7.57}).